Neither Consent nor Property: A Policy Lab for Data Law: Comparative institutional analysis

-Our comparison spans the baseline seller-centric liability regime, a platform-mediated exchange (big data exchange), and five legal rules that reassign entitlement and liability in different ways.
+Our comparison spans the baseline seller-centric liability regime and five legal rules that reassign entitlement and liability in different ways.
 By holding agent preferences fixed while systematically altering the governing rules, we can causally attribute emergent differences in market outcomes: total welfare, trade volume, and match frequency to institutional design.
 Crucially, our welfare metric is adapted for information goods by explicitly deducting the externalized harms of data misuse, providing a more accurate measure of social value than laissez-faire price signals alone.
-This approach provides a transparent bridge from the doctrinal choices available to policymakers, framed in the \citet{calabresi1972property} tradition, to their measurable market consequences, revealing which rules genuinely improve efficiency and which merely reassign costs without creating value.
-All the legal regimes to be compared are presented in Table \ref{tab:all_models}.
+This approach provides a transparent bridge from the doctrinal choices available to policymakers, framed in the \citet{calabresi1972property} tradition (See Subection \ref{sec:frameworks}), to their measurable market consequences, revealing which rules genuinely improve efficiency and which merely reassign costs without creating value.

 Methodologically, the chapter proceeds as a sequence of policy counterfactuals.
-For each rule, we simulate market dynamics to steady-state (or a long finite horizon), then compute welfare and participation metrics, comparing them to the baseline.
+For each framework above, we simulate market dynamics to steady-state (or a long finite horizon), then compute welfare and participation metrics, comparing them to the baseline.
 ABM is suited to this because it accommodates heterogeneous beliefs about value and risk, networked matching, endogenous enforcement intensity, and feedback between governance and participation, features that standard equilibrium-first approaches often must suppress.
-The goal is pragmatic: to reveal where institutional re-design improves efficiency and robustness in data trade, and where it merely reassigns incidence without efficiency gains, providing a transparent bridge between doctrinal choices and measurable market consequences. \newcolumntype{L}[1]{>{ \arraybackslash}p{#1}}
+The goal is pragmatic, to reveal where institutional re-design improves efficiency and robustness in data trade, and where it merely reassigns incidence without efficiency gains, providing a transparent bridge between doctrinal choices and measurable market consequences.
+We operationalize the legal landscape by mapping six distinct institutional regimes into our agent-based model.
+Drawing on the framework established in the previous section, we classify these regimes not by their doctrinal labels, but by how they allocate the objective parameters of risk—specifically the expected cost of harm ($R$) and the administrative or criminal liability from regulatory enforcement ($E$).
+All the legal frameworks to be compared and their respective features are outlined in Table \ref{tab:all_models}.